mixer/developer-docs/pages/01.guides/01.mixplay/04.CustomControls/03.GettingStartedWithPreact/doc.md

     zh.json
 ```

 Inside each file is a map of keys to translated text.
-Theres nothing special about the keys, theyre just what you use to reference the translation.
+Theres nothing special about the keys, they're just what you use to reference the translation.
 For example:

 ##### en-us.json